kellenvu/mentor-tracker/README.md

 # mentor-tracker

 An iOS app to keep track of your mentors.
+Create reminders to regularly reach out to your mentors!

+My final project for Stanford's CS 193P - iOS App Development.
+Incorporates custom Gestures, ViewModifiers, implicit/explicit animations, and persistent information.

 # Demo